-The surging demand for bandwidth and the increasing heterogeneity of services are posing substantial new challenges in networking.
+The vision for next generation communication systems sets an extraordinarily high bar for networks.
+These are expected to become general-purpose platforms, and connect a plethora of extremely heterogeneous terminals, all while catering to a surging demand for bandwidth and to diverse applications.
 Emerging paradigms based on the softwarization, virtualization, cloudification of the network infrastructures are fostering exciting changes in the ways we build and manage such systems.
 In particular, they force us to re-think traffic measurement and analysis across the whole stack, from the physical layer up to applications in the Cloud.

-The Network Traffic Measurement and Analysis Conference (TMA) aims at being a highly selective venue for the presentation of early-stage and mature research – as well as controversial work – on all aspects of both measurement and analysis of network traffic.
+The Network Traffic Measurement and Analysis Conference (TMA) aims at being a highly selective venue for presenting both mature and early-stage research – as well as controversial work – on all aspects of both measurement and analysis of network traffic.
 The TMA conference has a strong tradition of open and lively interaction among scientists and engineers in academia and industry, and serves as a premier forum to exchange ideas, and present advances over the state-of-the-art.

-TMA 2021 invite submissions presenting concepts, experiences, and of course results in collection, processing, analysis and visualization of network traffic data, which may address performance enhancement, monitoring, management, security, privacy or other uses of network data.
-The focus is on improving the practice or application of network measurements across the entire network stack up to application layers, with an emphasis on new areas of network communication such as Network Function Virtualization, Software-Defined Networks, Cloud services, data centers or Content Distribution Networks, towards as to support innovative services and applications.
+TMA 2022 invites submissions presenting concepts, experiences, and of course results in collection, processing, analysis and visualization of network traffic data, which may address performance enhancement, monitoring, management, security, privacy or other uses of network data.
+The focus is on improving the practice or application of network measurements across the entire network stack up to application layers, with an emphasis on new areas of network communication such as Network Function Virtualization, Software-Defined Networks, Cloud Services, Data Centers or Content Distribution Networks, towards as to support innovative services and applications.
 We also welcome more traditional measurement topics, such as traffic classification, anomaly detection, network performance evaluation and traffic analysis.

 Topics of interest include, but are not limited to: